GlobalGrassyGroup/globalgrassygroup.github.io/docs/_pages/people.md

 #### Eulalia Jordaan
 _North-West University, South Africa_

 My masters project aims to quantify the effects of long-term agricultural practises like ploughing on floristic and functional diversity in two different grassland vegetation types (drier and wetter) in the Highveld, South Africa.
-It has been particularly interesting to see the effect that (miss)management has had on not only the species diversity of recovering old-ploughed sites, but also the natural grasslands.
+It has been particularly interesting to see the effect that (mis)management has had on not only the species diversity of recovering old-ploughed sites, but also the natural grasslands.
 <br>
 <br>
 <br>